GEOG0231/cartMaterials/lessons/map_lettering.md

     * what labels should be legible but without drawing too many attention?

 4. Choose type variables to visually convey the organization and visual hierarchy of your labels.

+    * Use ordinal variables to convey hierarchy (caps, size, weight, value).

+    * Use italics for water features and regular form for land.

+    * Show family groups through a shared typeface and motif.

 _To get a sense of type variables, let us look at [Adobe fonts](https://fonts.adobe.com/fonts) and [Google fonts](https://fonts.google.com/)._